 - Flight accident insurance

 However, not all credit cards offer all the aforementioned travel benefits.
-Some credit card travel insurance policies may not cover lost items, such as loss of wallet, passport, or luggage, and certain type of medical conditions.
+Some credit card travel insurance policies may not cover lost items, such as loss of wallet, passport, or luggage, and certain types of medical conditions.
 However, those that claim to offer these benefits often charge a higher annual fee than what you would otherwise pay for a basic travel insurance plan.
 Besides, you must charge all your traveling expenses to the credit card to be eligible to derive those travel benefits, and your overseas trip should not be more than 30 days long.
 Your credit card insurance might not cover you for cheap holidays.

 - Beware, read the fine print and complete details of the credit card travel insurance coverage and look out for limitations and exclusions.